 No matter what happens, remember, that there is no failure.
 There is only feedback.
-What is important is how you use that feedback to help you do better the next time around.
+What’s important is how you use that feedback to help you do better the next time around.

 Practicing Your Assertiveness Skills

-Here within this final section, let’s explore three key scenarios that will help you practice being more assertive.
+Here in this final section, let’s explore three key scenarios that will help you practice being more assertive.

 How to Respond to Criticism

 Here within this first scenario you are being criticized or judged by another person.
-Handling criticism, of course, isn’t easy, which is why many people struggle with it.
+Handling criticism, of course, isn’t easy, which is why many people typically struggle with criticism.

-People typically tend to handle criticism in one of two ways.
-They either get defensive and angry, or they get very self-conscious and start feeling insecure.
+People tend to handle criticism in one of two ways.
+They either get defensive and angry or they get very self-conscious and start feeling insecure.
 Which one are you?